 - Awareness can be focused at either the tip of the nose or the abdomen, depending on your preference.
 If focusing at the tip of the nose, feel the touch of the air as you breathe in and out… If focusing on the abdomen, feel the belly expanding on an inhalation and contracting on an exhalation.

-- Just living life, one inhalation and one exhalation at a time.
-Breathing in, breathing out, experiencing each breath appearing and disappearing.
+- Breathing in, breathing out, experiencing each breath appearing and disappearing.
 Just breathing.
 And now gently withdraw awareness from the breath and shift to mindful inquiry.

 - Mindful inquiry is an investigation into emotions, thoughts, and physical sensations that are driving your panic, anxieties, and fears, often beneath the surface of your awareness.
 There is a special and unique way of doing this practice that can foster the potential for deep understanding and insight.